 PL/SQL is one of three key programming languages embedded in the Oracle Database, along with SQL itself and Java.

-The PL/SQL programming language was developed by Oracle Corporation in the late 1980s as procedural extension language for SQL and the Oracle relational database.
-Following are notable facts about PL/SQL:
+The PL/SQL programming language was developed by Oracle Corporation in the late 1980s as a procedural extension language for SQL and the Oracle relational database.
+The following are notable facts about PL/SQL:

 -PL/SQL is a completely portable, high-performance transaction-processing language.